 It has been a while between posts.
 Returning to work has taken a bigger toll on my sleep and spare time than I expected.
-I can blog now because Xander has just gone down for a nap.
+I can blog now because my little one has just gone down for a nap.

 What I find really interesting about extended breaks between posts is the fact that you can return to your own thoughts and work with fresh eyes.
 I feel that this site could improve markedly if I learn some slick coding and develop a better working knowledge of my camera.
 Look out for aesthetic enhancements over the coming weeks.